Types of Teeth and their Functions

 There are 4 types of teeth in the oral cavity:

-- Canines – There are four canines in the oral cavity.
+– There are four canines in the oral cavity.
 Two in the maxillary arch and two in the mandibular area.
 They are behind and adjacent to the lateral incisors.
 Their main function is to tear food.
 They have a single, pointed cusp and a single root.
 They have the longest root of any tooth.
 They also serve to form the corners of the mouth.
+The canines have very prominent cingulum, but the maxillary cingulum is more prominent than the one on the mandibular canines and it rarely has pits.
+The lingual is formed by a single lingual ridge that lies between two lingual fossae.4

-- Premolars (Bicuspids) – These teeth are located behind and adjacent to the canines and are designed to crush food.
+– These teeth are located behind and adjacent to the canines and are designed to crush and grind food.
 There are eight premolars in the oral cavity.
 There are two in each quadrant of the mouth.
 The one closest to the midline is the first premolar and the one farthest from the midline is the second premolar.
-These teeth can have 3-4 cusps.
+These teeth can have 2-3 cusps (mandibular second premolar typically has 3).
+The facial cusp is typically longer and wider than the lingual cusp.
+In the mandibular 1st premolar, the lingual cusp is very small and usually not functional.
 The maxillary first premolar has two roots, and the remaining premolars have a single root.
 There are no premolars in the primary dentition.
+The premolars replace the primary molars when they exfoliate.
+Often the 1st premolar is the tooth that is extracted in orthodontic procedures to make room for crowded teeth to move into place.4

-- Molars – The most posterior teeth in the mouth are the molars.
-They have broader and flatter surfaces with 4-5 cusps.
+– The most posterior teeth in the mouth are the molars.
+They have broader and flatter surfaces with 4-5 cusps and have the largest crown of any other teeth.
 They are designed to grind food.
-Molars typically have two roots, although the maxillary first molar (behind the second premolar) has three roots.
+Mandibular molars typically have 2 roots.
+Maxillary molars, which are located behind the second premolars, typically have 3 roots.
 There are 12 molars in the permanent dentition with three in each quadrant of the mouth.
 They are named starting with closest to the midline as first molars, second molars and third molars.
-Although, some people do not fully develop the third molars.
-Third molars are often referred to as wisdom teeth.
+Although, some people do not fully develop the third molars and thus can vary in size and shape or even be absent.
+Third molars are often referred to as wisdom teeth and often have fused roots.
 The primary dentition only contains eight molars.
+The mandibular molar is the first permanent tooth to erupt in the mouth.4.